 FIM stands for “Fuck I Missed”.
 It is a variation of topping whereby the grower doesn't cut off the entire top of the shoot.
 Trim directly at the top, slightly below the center of the node leaving approximately 10% of the top remaining.

 This is very important because the vegetation left behind has cells that are rapidly dividing in many different directions.
 This can lead to multiple tops from a single pruning.

-Sea of Green (SOG)
+Sea of Green (SOG) for Cannabis Plants

 Sea of Green, which began in Holland, is a process of harvesting many small plants in a tight grouped area.
 Instead of growing a few large plants for a longer vegetative period of time, many smaller plants are grown closer together.
 This allows the grower to grow a crop of plants in a shorter period of time.

 Experienced growers will normally grow 4 plants per square foot during the early stage and reduce this to 1 plant per square foot for mature plants at harvest.
 This method will allow each plant to grow a single large top bud.